On this page

 For each shard associated to a zone, Atlas distributes the shard nodes across the configured regions.
 While Atlas allows more than one shard per zone, users should instead consider creating additional zones to address high user volume in a concentrated geographic area.

 The Atlas cluster builder includes templates for automatically configuring Global Writes zones for the Global Cluster.
 Each template provides a visual description of the cluster zone configuration, including estimates of geographic latency and coverage.
-To learn more about creating a Global Cluster, see Create a Global Cluster.

 If you are using the standard connection string format rather than the DNS seedlist format, removing an entire zone from an existing global cluster may result in a new connection string.